bloominstituteoftechnology/ios-sprint-challenge-message-board-debugging-and-testing/Bugs.md

 ## Bug #4:
 Send/Cancel do not work when entering a thread.
->Solution: Added dismiss(animated: true, completion: nil) to cancelTapped.
+> Solution: Added dismiss(animated: true, completion: nil) to cancelTapped.
 Fixed typo in segue.identifier.
 Fixed second typo.
 Changed prepareForSegue to allow for secondary nav controller.

+## Bug #5:
+Table view not reloading.
+Easy fix: change modal view of thread detail view to fullscreen.
+Other fix may involve use of delegates.
+> Solution: Changed modal view to fullscreen.